+Class Schedule

-Week Topic Text Reading Assignment 1 Introduction, course management; introduction to the N: Chapter 1 workplace and the criticality of data in decision making; M: Chapter 1 introduction to probability 2 Probability M: Chapter 2 3 Discrete random variables and probability distributions M: Chapter 3 4 Continuous random variables and probability distributions M: Chapter 4 5 Visualizing data and finding distributions M: Chapter 6, handouts
+Week Topic Text Reading Assignment

+1 Introduction, course management; introduction to the N: Chapter 1

+workplace and the criticality of data in decision making; introduction to probability M: Chapter 1

+2 Probability M: Chapter 2

+3 Discrete random variables and probability distributions M: Chapter 3

+4 Continuous random variables and probability distributions M: Chapter 4

+5 Visualizing data and finding distributions M: Chapter 6, handouts

 6 Conducting statistical tests M: Chapter 8

 7 Conducting statistical tests M: Chapter 9

 8 Applications in workplace data analysis Handouts

 9 Time study N: Chapter 10

 10 Performance rating and allowances; standard data systems N: Chapters 11, 12

 11 Predetermined time systems N: Chapter 13

 12 Work sampling N: Chapter 14

 13 Work methods improvement N: Chapters 3, 7

 14 Automated acquisition of workplace data; using Handouts

 spreadsheets for data collection and storage

 15 Workplace data case study and solution presentations Handouts

-^{} N: Niebel text; M: Montgomery text
+\ N: Niebel text; M: Montgomery text

-Department/School_Physics and Astronomy DateOctober 2012 Course No. or Level_ENGR 330_Title_Engineering Economy Semester hours3Clock hours: Lecture3Laboratory0 PrerequisitesMATH 201, ENGR 101, ENGR 355 Enrollment expectation20 Indicate any course for which this course is a (an) modification N/A (proposed change in course title, course description, course content or method of instruction) substituteN/A alternateN/A (The proposed new course can be taken as an alternate to an existing course.)
+Department/School_Physics and Astronomy Date_October 2012 Course No. or LevelENGR 330_Title_Engineering Economy Semester hours_3Clock hours: Lecture3Laboratory0 PrerequisitesMATH 201, ENGR 101, ENGR 355 Enrollment expectation 20 Indicate any course for which this course is a (an) modificationN/A (proposed change in course title, course description, course content or method of instruction) substitute N/A (The proposed new course replaces a deleted course as a General Education or program requirement.) alternateN/A (The proposed new course can be taken as an alternate to an existing course.)
 Name of person preparing course descriptionDr.
-David Peterson Department Chairperson's/Dean's Signature Provost's Signature Date of ImplementationSpring 2016 Date of School/Department approval Catalog description: Concepts and techniques of analysis for evaluating the value of products/services, projects, and systems in relation to their cost.
+David Peterson Department Chairperson's/Dean's Signature Provost's Signature Date of ImplementationSpring 2016 Date of School/Department approval Catalog description:

+Concepts and techniques of analysis for evaluating the value of products/services, projects, and systems in relation to their cost.
 Economic and cost concepts, calculating economic equivalence, comparison of alternatives, purchase versus lease decisions, financial risk evaluation, cash flow sensitivity analysis, and after-tax analysis.

-2. What should the course do for the student?
+- 1. For Whom (generally?)
+Majors in industrial engineering - 2.
+What should the course do for the student?
 This course will provide students with concepts and techniques of analysis for evaluating the value of products/services, projects, and systems in relation to their cost.
 Students will learn the basics of making engineering-related financial decisions in a business environment.